aqlaboratory/hsm/README.md

 As reported, domain-peptide and protein-protein interactions are available via [figshare (doi:10.6084/m9.figshare.10084745)](https://figshare.com/articles/Predictions_-_Domain-Peptide_and_Protein-Protein_Interactions_-_HSM/10084745).
 In addition, we provide pre-processed data for this repository and the website repository,

-- Raw training data: [(figshare doi:10.6084/m9.figshare.11520297)](https://figshare.com/articles/Training_Data_-_Peptide-Binding_Domain-Peptide_Interactions/11520297).
+- Raw training data: [figshare - doi:10.6084/m9.figshare.11520297](https://figshare.com/articles/Training_Data_-_Peptide-Binding_Domain-Peptide_Interactions/11520297).
 Raw domain-peptide training data used to train the core HSM models.
 Unpack to `data/` in this directory.
-- Pre-processed data: [(figshare doi:10.6084/m9.figshare.11520552)](https://figshare.com/articles/Pre-processed_data_-_Git_Repo_-_HSM/11520552).
+- Pre-processed data: [figshare - doi:10.6084/m9.figshare.11520552](https://figshare.com/articles/Pre-processed_data_-_Git_Repo_-_HSM/11520552).
 Needed to work with this repo.
 - Data supporting the website at [proteinpeptide.io](proteinpeptide.io)